How Decisions are Made

 - The Forward Plan - key decisions that the Council plans to make in the coming months are published in the Council’s Forward Plan

-- The Regulatory Committee operates as a statutory Licensing Committee to cover under the Licensing Act 2003.
-It also has other non-statutory responsibilities around Licensing and Planning
+- The Licensing Committee operates as a statutory Licensing Committee to cover under the Licensing Act 2003.
+It also has other non-statutory responsibilities around Licensing.
+There is also a Licensing Sub-Committee which determines individual applications.

 - The Corporate Committee's responsibilities include making arrangements for proper administration of the Council’s financial affairs, formulating the Treasury Management Strategy Statement, Health and Safety at work (other than in the capacity as employer), functions relating to public rights of way, all functions relating to elections, approving the Council’s accounts and issues relating to them, authorising payments and benefits in cases of maladministration and audit functions

-- The Pensions Committee's responsibilities include all functions (that are not the responsibility of the Executive) relating to the management and monitoring of the Council’s Pension Fund and the approval of all relevant policies and statement
+- The Pensions Committee and Board responsibilities include all functions (that are not the responsibility of the Executive) relating to the management and monitoring of the Council’s Pension Fund and the approval of all relevant policies and statement

 - The Staffing and Remuneration Committee's responsibilities include determining the terms and conditions of service for staff, including procedures for the appointment and dismissal of staff and the pay structure, the approval all human resources policies and the exercise of functions relating to the appointment, dismissal and remuneration of the Head of Paid Service, Chief and Deputy Chief Officers.
 It is the parent committee for the Haringey Council and Employees Joint Consultative Sub-Committee and the Dismissal Appeals Sub-Committee